Little Red is the symbol

 Like Little Red, we had no control over what our abusers did to us.
 As we grow wiser, we discover what they did was never about us, but about them.
 Our abusers have lied, then they claim it never happened.
 They accuse us of making things up–which is code for they don’t want anyone else to know what they did so they are trying to discredit us.
 No matter how much we love them, we’ll never be able to fix them.
 This is where we learn to accept the things we cannot change.

 Those flowers that Little Red was picking along the path of life are still fragrant.
 The birds are still singing.
 The sun is still warm and the woods are still exhilarating and full of mystery.
-Life is about choices and we can choose to live better lives after narcissism.
+Life is about choices and we can choose to live better lives after narcissistic abuse.
 We can find safe people to help us enjoy the journey.
 We can walk away from the drama and enjoy our lives.
 This is how we change the things we can.
 Just try to imagine what is possible, but remember to always trust your gut.